jfuruness/bgpstream_website_collector/README.md

 I've cleaned it up a bit, but this has a long way to go before it's good code quality PRs welcome.
-Also, almost everything is type ignored because mypy spazzes out with bs4
+Also, almost everything is type ignored because mypy spazzes out with bs4 Also, the tests could really use a good update

 ## Usage
 * [bgpstream\_website\_collector](#bgpstream\_website\_collector)